lakshay-dutt/lakshay-dutt/README.md

 # Hi there, I'm Lakshay Dutt 👋

-🚀 Founding Frontend Engineer at Keychain | Ex-Razorpay | Ex-OLX Group
-🎓 B.Tech in Computer Science and Engineering, Maharishi Dayanand University
+🚀 Founding Frontend Engineer at Keychain | Ex-Razorpay 🎓 B.Tech in Computer Science and Engineering, Maharishi Dayanand University

 I'm a passionate software engineer with over 5 years of experience in designing and building high-performance, scalable web applications.
 Proficient in **React.js**, **Node.js**, and modern web technologies, I thrive on creating user-centric solutions that drive engagement and impact.